openmobilityfoundation/mobility-data-specification/general-information.md

 ## Geographic Data

 References to geographic datatypes (Point, MultiPolygon, etc.) imply coordinates encoded in the [WGS 84 (EPSG:4326)][wgs84] standard GPS or GNSS projection expressed as [Decimal Degrees][decimal-degrees].
+When points are used, you may assume a 20 meter buffer around the point when needed.

 Whenever an individual location coordinate measurement is presented, it must be represented as a GeoJSON [`Feature`][geojson-feature] object with a corresponding [`timestamp`][ts] property and [`Point`][geojson-point] geometry: